ryanhaney97/translation-overlay/README.md

 [Version 0.1.1](http://bit.ly/1d9BY0x "Version 0.1.1 Download")

 ## Changelog

+Version 0.4.0 - Added the ability to move the overlay window (use the "t" key)!
+Also added options to the .edn files to allow for different window sizes and locations.
+Also fixed a bug where the app kept looking at the wrong translation files.
+It should now be completely possible to write a custom translation for any game of choice.

 Version 0.3.3 - Added a background to the dialogue box, and moved it down to compensate.